-- Students who become ill during the day must not use group transportation to return home. - If a driver becomes sick during the day, they must follow protocols outlined for people who are ill and must not return to drive students. - Limit the number of people on transportation vehicles to 50% maximum occupancy. - Provide hand sanitizer to support healthy hygiene behaviors on all school transportation vehicles for safe use by staff and older children. - Consider using assigned seating for riders to assist with rapid contact tracing in the event there is a - $\circ$ positive case who rode on a school transportation vehicle while potentially infectious. - Consider keeping windows open if appropriate and safe while the vehicle is in motion to help increase air circulation.
+- option of a parent/guardian attestation.
+People must stay home and not board transportation if they are experiencing symptoms of COVID-19 or have been exposed to someone positive for COVID-19. - Students who become ill during the day must not use group transportation to return home. - If a driver becomes sick during the day, they must follow protocols outlined for people who are ill and must not return to drive students. - Limit the number of people on transportation vehicles to 50% maximum occupancy. - Provide hand sanitizer to support healthy hygiene behaviors on all school transportation vehicles for safe use by staff and older children. - Consider using assigned seating for riders to assist with rapid contact tracing in the event there is a - o positive case who rode on a school transportation vehicle while potentially infectious. - Consider keeping windows open if appropriate and safe while the vehicle is in motion to help increase air circulation.